christoph-morrison/esp8266-vindriktning-particle-sensor/README.md

 - Some short dupont cables
 - A soldering iron
 - A long PH0 Screwdriver (e.g. Wera 118022)
+- Optional a BME280

-Fortunately, there is a lot of unused space in the enclosure, which is perfect for our ESP8266.
+Fortunately, there is a lot of unused space in the enclosure, which is perfect for our ESP8266 and the BME280.
 Also, everything we need is accessible via easy to solder testpoints.

 ## Hardware
+### ESP8266

 To install the ESP8266, you need to unscrew the four visible screws in the back of the enclosure.